Wednesday, July 20th, 2011...12:07 am

 Why is this happening?
 Truck technology allowing for more methods of cooking and meal preparation safety combined with social media has changed the competitive landscape.
 Older industries are caught flat footed and the weakest competitors are seeking governmental protection.

 The silliness of the arguments about “lower overhead” or “unfair competition” is shown in the case of Borders.
 Not one government is seeking to ban online book sales, E-readers, or subsidizing brick and mortar book stores.
 Why?
 Because, at a core level, everyone knows it is futile and undermines free-market competition that drives progress.
-Most people do not what fewer, more expensive books, less access, and fewer choices to read.
+Most people do not want fewer, more expensive books, less access, and fewer choices to read.

 So the next time you read someone like the guys over at the Lemon Moon Restaurant (which is petitioning to have trucks prohibited from its block) decrying how “unfair” the competition is from food trucks that cannot provide shelter, climate control, tables, or bathrooms, I suggest you think twice.
 If they cannot compete against a clearly disadvantaged business platform then what does that say about their prices and/or quality combination?
 In other words, do you really want to live in a world without Amazon.com and consumer choice?